Education Jobs

 ICT / Computer Studies Teacher (Secondary).
 [2 positions]

-Openings: 2 positions Location: Nairobi – Utawala Overview: Our client is looking for ICT Teachers to deliver Computer Studies and applied digital skills (productivity tools, coding basics, safe internet).
-You’ll maintain a small lab, manage devices, and design authentic projects (spreadsheets, presentations, simple web pages).
-The department values practical competence over rote theory.
+Openings: 2 positions Location: Nairobi – Utawala Overview: Step into a classroom where bytes and creativity meet.
+As one of two ICT Teachers, you won’t just cover theory, you’ll bring technology to life.
+Learners explore spreadsheets, craft presentations, build simple web pages, and code their first scripts, gaining skills that actually stick.
+Your lab becomes a hub for experimentation, problem-solving, and digital literacy.
+Beyond teaching, you’ll own the lab environment: maintaining devices, managing software, and setting clear acceptable-use standards.
+You’ll also help colleagues integrate technology across subjects, ensuring that digital skills permeate the curriculum rather than remain isolated lessons.
+Assessment is hands-on: practical exams, coding club projects, and real-world digital challenges will showcase learner growth.
+You’ll guide students safely through the online world, applying e-safety rules and securing parental consent where needed.
+The role measures success in practical competence, project quality, lab reliability, and digital citizenship.
+It’s about turning curiosity into capability, helping students gain confidence with tools that will follow them far beyond school walls.
 Key Responsibilities: - Teach Computer Studies (KNEC) with project-based learning. - Maintain lab inventory, software images, and acceptable-use rules. - Integrate digital literacy across subjects (with teacher training). - Prepare learners for practical exams; run coding clubs. - Ensure e-safety policies and parental consent practices.
 Education & Experience: - B.Ed ICT / BSc IT + PGDE; 2–4 years teaching preferred.
 Skills & Tools: - Basic networking, MS/Google Suite, HTML/CSS basics, device management.
 KPIs: - Practical pass rates, lab uptime, student projects quality, e-safety compliance.
 Compensation (Kenya): KES 70,000–115,000 + lab upkeep stipend.
 Client estimates vary with experience and certifications.
 Benefits: - Medical, CPD, device budget, exam supervision allowances.
 Growth Path: - ICT Lead → Exams Officer → Deputy Principal (Academics).
 Ideal promotion cycle.

 K sh 70,000 – 115,000 gross / month